k2view-academy/K2View-Academy/articles/TDM/tdm_gui/11_environment_products_tab.md

 ### Disabling the Environment's Systems

-One or multiple Systems may be temporarily disabled in an environment, e.g., disabling the CRM for UAT environment.
-TDM 9.3 has added the  ability to disable the environment's Systems in the TDM portal and as a result, disable executing tasks on the disabled systems.
+One or multiple systems may be temporarily disabled in an environment, e.g., disabling the CRM for UAT environment.
+TDM 9.3 has added the ability to disable the environment's systems in the TDM portal and as a result, disable executing tasks on the disabled systems.

-By default, the environment's Systems are enabled.
-Set the System's toggle to Off in order to disable a system and click the *Save Changes* button to save the change in the TDM DB.
+By default, the environment's systems are enabled.
+Set the system's toggle to Off in order to disable a system and click the **Save Changes** button to save the change in the TDM DB.

-As you can see in the below example, the CRM System is disabled:
+As you can see in the below example, the CRM system is disabled:

 ![disabled system](images/env_disabled_system_example.png)